How to Handle Fever in Baby, Toddler & Older Child

-- Regular Glass Underarm Thermometer - This seemingly "old fashioned" method is still probably the most accurate, although difficult to do with a crying, squirming child.
+- Regular Glass Underarm Thermometer – This seemingly “old fashioned” method is still probably the most accurate, although difficult to do with crying, squirming child.
 Try to hold in place for 3 minutes, making sure the tip is deep in the soft underarm skin.

-- Ear Thermometer - This quick and easy method has become more popular.
+- Ear Thermometer – This quick and easy method has become more popular.
 The accuracy of these thermometers varies, however.
-One ear may read 98 degress, the other 103 degrees.
+One ear may read 98 degrees, the other 103 degrees.
 Which do you believe?
-If it reads close to normal, then it's probably true.
+If it reads close to normal, then it’s probably true.
 If it reads 103 degrees (39.5 Celsius) or greater, you may want to confirm this with a glass underarm thermometer.
 Readings between 99 and 102 degrees (37.2 to 38.9 Celsius) are more reliable.

 - Rectal Glass Thermometer – This method should only be used for newborns through 3 months old since accuracy is crucial for this age.
 Gently insert the thermometer approximately ½ inch into the anus and hold in place for 3 minutes.

-- Digital Thermometer - These are oral, underarm or rectal.
+- Digital Thermometer – These are oral, underarm, or rectal.
 They are much faster than a glass thermometer, although you do lose some accuracy as with the ear thermometer.

 Top 3 Causes of Fevers in Baby & Toddler

 If your child has a fever the chances are good one of the following conditions caused it:

 - Viral Infection – This is the most common cause of fever in children.
 Examples are roseola, colds, flu, coxsackie (hand, foot, and mouth disease), chickenpox, fifth disease, along with many others.
 Most viruses are not dangerous.
 They simply need to run their course over several days.
 They are not treatable with antibiotics.